-Dr Richard Rhodes (BA MSc PhD MCSFS) is a forensic consultant at J P French Associates.
+Dr Richard Rhodes (BA MSc PhD MCSFS) is a senior forensic consultant at J P French Associates.
 He has carried out research into the effects of aging on the voice in forensic contexts and assessing the strength of non-contemporaneous evidence statistically, and on cognitive bias in relation to forensic speech science.
 He is a member of the International Association for Forensic Phonetics and Acoustics (IAFPA) and sits on the executive committee as treasurer & membership secretary.

 2008 – BA (First class honours) Applied English Language Studies, University of Reading